TheArturthur/CoppermindScraper/Cosmere/Danlan.md

 ### Graves's Conspiracy
 As a member of the Diagram, she was part of [[Graves\|Graves's]] plot to kill [[Elhokar\|Elhokar]] and replace him with [[Dalinar\|Dalinar]]; she was present when [[Moash\|Moash]] brought [[Kaladin\|Kaladin]] to meet with Graves and several co-conspirators.
 Her personal experience with Elhokar's lax approach to lawmaking led her to believe that he was incompetent.
 She fervently believed that Dalinar would be a better king, and wanted to force the issue before Elhokar did further damage to the kingdom.
 Danlan was not with Graves or Moash during the final assassination attempt nor when they fled the Shattered Plains.
+She attempted to kill Elhokar while he was hiding with [[Lopen\|Lopen's]] family, but failed.

 ### Disbanding of the Diagram
 When [[Taravangian\|Taravangian]] disbanded the Diagram prior to the betrayal of the [[Coalition of monarchs\|coalition of monarchs]] in [[Emul\|Emul]], he recommended that middling members who "knew too much" should not be released back into the general population and should instead be sent on long "secret quests" to distant locations.
 He specifically recommended that Danlan be assigned such a task.